SBU-BMI/quip_classification/NNFramework_TF/readme.md

 ## CNN training with Tensorflow

 ### Configuration file:
-To run training create a configuration file similar to config/config_tcga_resnet-101.ini.
+To run training create a configuration file similar to config/config_incep-all.ini.
+To run test create a configuration file similar to one of the ini files under config/*_test/.
 Below are the main parameters that may need to be adjusted for a run:

 ##### DEFAULT section: